Environmental, Social and Governance

 Governance at Sparke Helmore is also policy led, supported by a Board and Executive Committee structure, a robust Risk Management approach as well as public statements around Fraud & Corruption Control and Business Ethics.

 In 2022, our National Managing Partner, Andrew White made a pledge on behalf of the firm as part of the Diversity Council Australia’s #StandForRespect campaign to stand against gendered harassment and violence in all its forms.

 Making public statements like this, and sharing policies, such as our Family and Domestic Violence Policy, is the right thing to do and demonstrates our commitment to implementing robust frameworks and processes that align and support our business.
-Sparke Helmore’s first Modern Slavery Statement was approved by our Board in 2021, which outlines our ongoing commitment to identifying and understanding the risks of modern slavery and human trafficking in our operations and supply change.
+Sparke Helmore’s second Modern Slavery Statement was approved by our Board in 2022, which outlines our ongoing commitment to identifying and understanding the risks of modern slavery and human trafficking in our operations and supply change.
 We report on risk measures so that we contribute to a global reduction in modern slavery and human trafficking.